 From Idea to Patent: Everything you need to know

-Now before you go running to the patent office to get a patent, there’s a lot you need to know.
+Before you go running to the patent office to get a patent, there’s a lot you need to know.
 Getting a patent is not as simple as getting a copyright/trademark, it’s much complicated, time-consuming, and even expensive.

 Before filing a patent, you ought to be aware of the nitty-gritty of patenting and patent law – the costs incurred, the need for conducting patentability searches and how to go about it, maintenance fees that ought to be paid during the lifetime of a patent, the relevance of provisional patents, and much more.

-Does my invention warrants a patent?
+Does my invention warrant a patent?

 The answer to this question, in essence, could be found by answering a few questions (listed below), which would reveal whether your invention really needs to be patented or not.